-In this course students will learn Photography (composition, basic and advanced camera modes), Photoshop (to edit photos, manipulate them, and graphic design), and Film (planning, creating, and editing short movies).
-Response to and analysis of other people's media is also involved.
-This course will be mainly project oriented, so students will be expected to work independently, as well as in groups for movies.
+Students will learn Photography (composition, basic and advanced camera modes), Editing (Photoshop and Lightroom, to edit photos, manipulate them), Graphic Design (using Illustrator for Digital art, creating sticker and t shirt designs), and Video (planning, filming, and editing short movies and animations).
+Response to and analysis of other people's media is also involved through discussion.
+Students will be expected to work on projects independently and in groups.
 Access to your own camera is not required.
+For printing photos, making a magazine, stickers and a tshirt, there is a course for of \$30.00

-PHOTOGRAPHY 11 (MVAPH11)
+PHOTOGRAPHY 11/12 (MVAPH11/MVAPH)